SemRoCo/giskardpy/README.md

 # giskardpy
-The core python library of the Giskard for constraint- and optimization-based robot motion control.
+The core python library of the Giskard framework for constraint- and optimization-based robot motion control.